RWS/studio-api-docs/apiconcepts/translationmemory/accessing_translation_memories.md

 Server-based TMs
 ----
 Server TMs are physically stored in a database system such as Microsoft SQL Server.
+The TM Server middleware negotiates the access between the client application and the server-based TMs.
+The TM Server software can be installed on the same machine as the database system or on a separate server computer.
+Server-based TMs can be accessed in a LAN through TCP or through the Web using HTTP or HTTPS.

-A user who wants to access a server TM, requires access to a Trados GroupShare server, the server address, the port, and the login credentials.
+A user who wants to access a server TM, requires the server address, the port, and a valid TM server user.
 <img style="display:block; " src="images/Tm-ServerLogin.jpg"/>

 See Also